-Friends and family can be a great assistance to a person exiting a relationship.
+Friends and family can be a great assistance to a person exiting a relationship because supporting somebody you care about through their breakup is really a good job.

 Whether they’ve instigated the separation or not, your friend or family member may be feeling grief, sadness, loss, guilt, fear, confusion, frustration, anger, anxiety, depression, hopelessness and worthlessness.
 Your friend one is going through a life changing event and having someone to trust and lean on when their ‘usual’ world has just collapsed can save a life.